Our Members

 Contentment Chapter, NSDAR, organized in 1947, was originally located in Dedham and is now located in Greenfield.

-In 1659, after 6 years of land disputes and litigation, 2,000 acres were granted to what became Natick, and Dedham was compensated with 8,000 unclaimed acres in Pocumtuck (Deerfield).
+In 1659, after six years of land disputes and litigation, 2,000 acres were granted to what became Natick, and Dedham was compensated with 8,000 unclaimed acres in Pocumtuck (Deerfield).
 John Pynchon of Springfield negotiated the purchase treaty with the Pocumtuck Indians.
 In 1673, the Massachusetts General Court separated Deerfield from Dedham.
 (Hanson, Robert Brand (1976).
 Dedham, Massachusetts, 1635–1890.
 Dedham Historical Society).
 In 1753, Greenfield was separated from Deerfield.

-In 1659, after 6 years of land disputes and litigation, 2,000 acres were granted to what became Natick, and Dedham was compensated with 8,000 unclaimed acres in Pocumtuck (Deerfield).
+In 1659, after six years of land disputes and litigation, 2,000 acres were granted to what became Natick, and Dedham was compensated with 8,000 unclaimed acres in Pocumtuck (Deerfield).
 John Pynchon of Springfield negotiated the purchase treaty with the Pocumtuck Indians.
 In 1673, the Massachusetts General Court separated Deerfield from Dedham.
 (Hanson, Robert Brand (1976).
 Dedham, Massachusetts, 1635–1890.
 Dedham Historical Society).
 In 1753, Greenfield was separated from Deerfield.

 Our Patriots